Dockets, calendars, and other information about court cases

 North Carolina Superior and District Court Calendars

 Links to specific calendar types and instructions are in the left column of the North Carolina Court Calendars web page.
 Use Civil Calendars and Criminal Calendars links to view calendars by county, court type, date, and courtroom.
 Use District and Superior Court Query link to search calendars for all cases by county, court type, and defendant name.
-Use Imparied Driving Query, Citation Query by Citation Number, or Citation Query by Defendant Name links to search calendars for traffic cases.
-Use Statewide Officer Court Appearance Query link to search for officers' appearance dates by county, agency, officer name, or officer number.
+Use Impaired Driving Query, Citation Query by Citation Number, or Citation Query by Defendant Name links to search calendars for traffic cases.
+Use Statewide Officer Court Appearance Query link to search for appearance dates by county, agency, officer name, or officer number.
 Use Superior Court Master Calendar link to view general Superior Court schedules by court division.

 Published opinions and orders